influxdata/telegraf/plugins/outputs/quix/README.md

 ## Quix Authentication

-This plugin uses an SDK token for authentication with Quix.
+This plugin uses a SDK token for authentication with Quix.
 You can generate one in the settings under the `API and tokens` section by clicking on `SDK Token`.